awsdocs/amazon-workspaces-administration-guide/doc_source/workspaces-access-control.md

 **Example 1: Perform all Workspaces tasks**  <a name="perform-workspaces-tasks"></a>
 The following policy statement grants an IAM user permission to perform all Workspaces tasks, including creating and managing directories\.
 It also grants permission to run the quick setup procedure\.
-Note that although Workspaces fully supports the `Action` and `Resource` elements when using the API and command line tools, you must set them both to "\*" in order to use the Workspaces console successfully\.
+Although Amazon Workspaces fully supports the `Action` and `Resource` elements when using the API and command line tools, to use Amazon Workspaces from the AWS Management Console, an IAM user must have permissions for the following actions and resources:
++ Actions: "`workspaces:*"` and `"ds:*"`
++ Resources: `"Resource": "*"`
+The following example policy shows how to allow an IAM user to use Amazon Workspaces from the AWS Management Console\.

 ```
 {